Brandyn Sittinger: Lancaster Barnstormers

 On August 7, 2022, Sittinger signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 In 13 games for the Barnstormers down the stretch, he logged a 1–2 record and 3.44 ERA with 21 strikeouts in 18 1/3 innings of work.
 With Lancaster, Sittinger won the Atlantic League championship.

 On March 24, 2023, Sittinger re-signed with the Barnstormers. with manager Ross Peeples announcing that Sittinger would function as a starting pitcher to begin the season.
 In 31 games (10 starts), he posted a 5–7 record and 5.93 ERA with 98 strikeouts in 82 innings of work.
 Sittinger would win his second straight Atlantic League championship with the Barnstormers in 2023.
 He became a free agent following the 2023 season.

 On February 8, 2024, Sittinger signed with the Tecolotes de los Dos Laredos of the Mexican League.
 However, he was released prior to the season on April 10.

 Lake Erie Crushers

 On March 2, 2025, Sittinger signed with the Lake Erie Crushers of the Frontier League.
+He made 39 appearances (including five starts) for the team, compiling a 3-1 record and 3.33 ERA with 88 strikeouts and four saves over 73 innings of work.

+On March 22, 2026, Sittinger re-signed with the Crushers.